Dayton Rens

-The choice to invite an all-black team was not all that difficult given that the NBL had been integrated almost from its inception.
+The choice to invite an all-black team was not all that difficult given that the NBL had been integrated almost from its original inception back when the NBL was going by the Midwest Basketball Conference at the time.
 The NBL had come into existence on the eve of World War II.
 With the entry of the United States into World War II and the drafting of many of its white players into the armed forces, the NBL sought out African-Americans to fill the vacancies on its teams.
-For the 1942–43 season, the NBL integrated when 10 black players joined two of its teams, the Toledo Jim White Chevrolets and the Chicago Studebakers.
+For the 1942–43 season, the NBL integrated when 10 black players joined two of its teams, the Toledo Jim White Chevrolets and the Chicago Studebaker Flyers.
 The integration of African Americans into the sport of professional basketball was conducted to shore up existing teams and franchises.

-Thus, a history and tradition of African Americans playing in the NBL existed when the New York Rens were invited into the league.
-Still, when the Rens took over the Dayton franchise in 1948, they were not welcomed by the locals.
+As such, a history and tradition of African Americans playing in the NBL had already existed by the time the New York Renaissance were invited into the league.
+Still, when the Rens took over as a franchise in Dayton, Ohio instead of under their usual franchise name out in New York in December 1948, they were not welcomed so fondly by the locals in Dayton.

-The team had a fantastic lineup that included future Hall of Fame member William "Pop" Gates, the Rens' player/coach, future NBA player Hank DeZonie, William "Dolly" King, Duke Cumberland, and George Crowe.
+The Rens roster included future NBA player Hank DeZonie, William "Dolly" King, Duke Cumberland, and George Crowe.
+Coaching and playing with the team was future Hall of Fame member William "Pop" Gates.

 The move to Dayton to become the first all-black team in a white league was just another groundbreaking achievement by this team.
 The New York/Dayton Rens were pioneers that set the stage for the integration of the National Basketball Association (NBA), which occurred on October 31, 1950, when Earl Lloyd became the first African American to play in an NBA game with the Washington Capitols.

-The NBA was the creation of the 1949 merger between the BAA and NBL, which did not include the Rens.
+When the 1949 merger between the BAA and NBL created the NBA, the Rens were not included and ceased to exist under the Dayton Rens name.
+Instead, the franchise continued to operate under their original New York Renaissance name until 1951, where they ultimately folded operations for good by then.